unicef/iogt-pwa/CONTRIBUTING.md

 ## Continous Integration
-We use [CircleCI](https://circleci.com/) for continuous integration to automatically run unit & integration tests and create releases for IoGT-PWA.
+We use [CircleCI](https://circleci.com/) for continuous integration to automatically run unit tests and create releases for IoGT-PWA.

 ## License